 Medical Board Matters and Hearings

-Business and Healthcare Attorneys for Physicians and Healthcare Professionals
+We Represent Physicians and Healthcare Professionals

 State Medical Practice Acts significantly limit and regulate medical professionals.
-Typically, a State medical board will have jurisdiction to license and regulate, by way of example, physicians, physician assistants, respiratory care professionals, perfusionists, acupuncturists, orthotists, prosthetists, auricular (ear) detoxification specialists, residency training permits, cosmetic laser practitioners and pain management clinics.
+Typically, a State's medical board will have jurisdiction to license and regulate, by way of example, physicians, physician assistants, respiratory care professionals, perfusionists, acupuncturists, orthotists, prosthetists, auricular (ear) detoxification specialists, residency training permits, cosmetic laser practitioners and pain management clinics.

 Where the license of a physician is concerned, the financial and professional stakes are high.
 Over a course of years, the financial value of the average physician’s license may be millions of dollars.
-The inability to obtain a medical license in Georgia due to prior board action, NPDB reporting or other legal problems can dramatically alter a family’s long-term plans about where they can locate.
+The inability to obtain a medical license due to prior board action, NPDB reporting or other legal problems can dramatically alter a family’s long-term plans about where they can locate.
 While we are of course limited by the factual and legal hand we are dealt when we accept any engagement to represent a physician regarding licensure related issues, it is always our impression that through thoughtful and meticulous efforts and honest advocacy and presentation to a medical board, we can improve our client’s lot and advance our client’s long-term best interests.
 We are called upon on a regular basis to problem-solve and mitigate professional risks for our clients who are physicians or other licensed health care professionals.
 Our representation of healthcare professionals may involve the following types of matters, by way of example:

 - Any appearance before medical and nursing boards